Contents

 View of the valley from Behistun (Bisotun) with a caravanserai in the foreground.

-Behistun lies on a branch of the Aryan trade road running between Ecbatana / Hamadan to Kermanshah
+Behistun lies on a branch of the Aryan trade road running between Ecbatana / Hamadan to Kermanshah and westward to Baghdad and Mesopotamia

 Image credit: Ensie & Matthias at Flickr.